 Photometric simulators need to be placed just before you and not back away from the screen.
 Because they capture critical ball performance data at impact and accurately measure them.
 As a result, they require less space to show the ball travel.

 Radar-based simulator systems measure ball flight by bouncing the radar waves.
-And measuring ball flight requires a ton of space.
+Measuring ball flight requires a ton of space.
 Because this system needs to track what the ball does after impact and uses one or two radar arrays to track both the club and the ball.
 A radar-based simulator like Trackman needs about 15ft before you and around 6 feet behind you.

 The minimum space requirement for this indoor golf simulator is 12” length x 15” width x 10” height.
 It’s really large.
 But the advantage of this radar-based system is that it tracks the full range of golf shots, even in the range between 2 yards to 400 yards.
 It may make you love this type of simulator.